lucasrodes/lab_ir/report/report-2.md

 ## Task 2.2.
 Ranked Multiword Retrieval
 - For this task, I introduced the term _wq(t)_ to weight the different terms in the query.
 Assume we have terms _t1_ and _t2_ appearing in document _d_.
 Then, the score of _d_ is computed as: _wq(t1)*wd(t1) + wq(t2)*wd(t2)_
 - This should be normalized, at the end, by the length of the document _d_, number of words.
 - Another approach is to normalize it using the euclidean distance: _sqrt(sum_k{wd(tk)^2})_, for all terms _tk_ in _d_.
 I did not use the cosine similarity, seemed a world to me.
+- Furthermore, log(tf+1) could be interesting to use.
+If a document contains a word _m_ times and another document contains that word _2m_ times, the later is not necessarily two times as much relevant as the first one!

 ## Task 2.3: What is a good search result?